philipce/nifty/README.md

 5. Push to the branch: `git push origin my-new-feature`
 6. Submit a pull request!

+For anything else, feel free to open an issue!

 ## Distribution

 If you want to statically link Nifty and all its dependencies (e.g. for distribution) an example of how to do that will be forthcoming...
-For now, here's a stackoverflow [post](http://stackoverflow.com/questions/36570497/compile-c-code-and-expose-it-to-swift-under-linux/36573936?noredirect=1#comment60786135_36573936) that shows basically how you might accomplish that.
+For now, [here's a post](http://stackoverflow.com/questions/36570497/compile-c-code-and-expose-it-to-swift-under-linux/) that shows basically how you can accomplish that.

 ## License